sjciasullo/DJVoter/README.md

       3. something that holds all of the next_song options and their number of votes
       4. dj view
          1. their collection on the right in a scrollable box
-         2. do they have a click-able screen where their library pulls up from the right over the
+         2. they have a click-able screen where their library pulls up from the right
+         3. end room button
+   4. get player working with starter songs
+   5. socket.io
+      1. multiple instances of rooms. each initiated by a dj
+      2. upon creation the room will be added to db
+      3. dj has to end room
+      4. if dj is not present then pick a random song from